crypticmac/cpuminer/README.md

-This is a multi-threaded CPU miner for Litecoin and Bitcoin, fork of Jeff Garzik's reference cpuminer.
+This is a multi-threaded CPU miner for Mcgregor, Litecoin and Bitcoin, fork of Jeff Garzik's reference cpuminer.

 License: GPLv2.
 See COPYING for details.